Santa Claus. Kris Kringle. Father Christmas. Jolly Ole Saint Nick.

 Other than discriminating against his workers, Santa is an overall grump in the movie.
 He won’t eat.
 He doesn’t like the song the elves sing.
 He puts toys that are seemingly fine on an island by themselves, promising that he might pick them up on Christmas but only does after several years.

 At the end of the movie, we can argue that Santa Claus has a change of heart.
 He learns to accept Rudolph and his red nose and allows him to lead the front of his sleigh.

 But if you really think about it, Santa is only really using Rudolph.
-It’s snowing heavily and he needs someone to light his way.
+It’s snowing heavily, and he needs someone to light his way.
 Why not attach headlights to the front of the sleigh?
 Nope, we will use Rudolph’s red nose to lead us.
-For all we know he could be back to his discriminating ways on December 26 and Rudolph will never lead the sleigh again.
+For all we know, he could be back to his discriminating ways on December 26, and Rudolph will never guide the sleigh again.

 Check out the Comet Over Hollywood Facebook page .